svjack/DiffSensei/README.md

 ## 🎉 News

+- [2024-12-13] A new version of gradio demo without MLLM is released (Much fewer memory usage)!
-- [2024-12-10] Checkpoint, dataset, and inference code are released
+- [2024-12-10] Checkpoint, dataset, and inference code are released!

 ## 🛠️ Quick Start